 To help universities better prepare the substantial number of cybersecurity professionals needed in America, this project is creating infrastructure for a rigorous evidence-based improvement of cybersecurity education by developing the first Cybersecurity Assessment Tools (CATs) targeted at measuring the quality of instruction.
 The first CAT is a Cybersecurity Concept Inventory (CCI) that measures how well students understand basic concepts in cybersecurity after a first course in the field.
 The second CAT is a Cybersecurity Curriculum Assessment (CCA) that measures how well curricula prepared students graduating from college on fundamentals needed for careers in cybersecurity.
 Each CAT is a multiple-choice test with approximately thirty questions.
 The project is currently performing psychometric evaluations of these two instruments to demonstrate their validity, quality, and value.

-This project is a collaborative interdisciplinary effort by UMBC and the University of Illinois at Urbana-Champaign.
+This project is a collaborative interdisciplinary effort by UMBC, the University of Illinois at Urbana-Champaign, and the University of Minnesota, Duluth.